 Packed with both hiking trails and swimming holes (aka pools formed in between each of the small waterfalls in the river), Pedernales Falls State Park makes for an incredibly fun Texas weekend getaway, and one of my personal favorites dating back to childhood!

-In addition to the park itself, it’s worth mentioning that Pedernales Falls is located practically next door to Johnson City, former home of President Johnson and current home of the LBJ Ranch, which is now a museum.
+In addition to the park itself, it’s worth mentioning that Pedernales Falls is located practically next door to Johnson City, the former home of President Johnson (though, fun fact, the town is not named after the president or his family) and close to the current home of the LBJ Ranch, which is now a National Historic Site.

 Best Small Town Texas Weekend Trips